precice/elmer-adapter/README.md

 The example case `Perpendicular_Flap` is currently only a monolithic simulation, but a good starting point for FSI.
 See [the perpendicular flap tutorial](https://github.com/precice/tutorials/tree/master/perpendicular-flap) for details.

+## Troubleshooting

+### I cannot visualize my results with Paraview

+Please make sure to use Paraview version >= 5.12.
+You can check your Paraview version by running `paraview --version` from the command line.

 ## Development History

 * The initial version of this adapter was developed by [Hisham Saeed](https://github.com/HishamSaeed) during his work on his [master's thesis](https://mediatum.ub.tum.de/604993?query=hisham&show_id=1636717&srcnodeid=604993) under supervision of [Benjamin Rodenberg](https://www.in.tum.de/i05/personen/personen/benjamin-rodenberg/).